MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 Woodgrove Bank runs their core banking operations from a large solution deployed to Azure.

-This is a mission-critical system.
+**Business requirements:** This is a mission-critical system.
 Any outages can cause major financial impact for customers.
 As a result, Woodgrove Bank has very low risk tolerance.
 They need the highest level of reliability possible, and they need to mitigate the risk of any failures that are possible to mitigate.

 **Suggested approach:** [Multi-region deployment](#multi-region-deployments).